Blueprint is a year-long academic enrichment experience for motivated Black students passionate about science and engineering.

 Engineering and Human Health

-The current advances in healthcare would have been significantly limited without the contribution of biomedical engineers.
-Biomedical engineers combine their knowledge and expertise in biology, chemistry and engineering to create innovative solutions to tackle healthcare challenges.
-In this course, we will learn about the variety of approaches biomedical engineers have tackled healthcare problems from a micro to a macro scale.
-At the microscale, students will learn about treatments that function at a molecular level such as gene and cellular therapies and the engineering behind them.
-At the macroscale, students will get a glimpse of the current and future advances in prosthetics and their impact.
-These concepts will be coupled with engaging hands-on activities to allow students to gain better understanding of the presented material as well as to inspire the next generation of biomedical engineers.
+In this course, we will learn about the variety of approaches biomedical engineers have used to tackle healthcare problems from a micro to a macro scale.
+At the micro scale, students will learn about treatments that function at a molecular level such as gene and cellular therapies and the engineering behind them.
+At the macro scale, students will get a glimpse of the current and future advances in prosthetics and their impact.

 Mechatronics and Automation